Enhanced superconducting properties of Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ films with sub-50-nm thickness: Results and discussion

 \subsection{Superconducting transition and magnetoresistance}

-The epitaxial growth of our Bi-2212 films was checked on an identically prepared film by X-ray diffraction $\theta-2\theta$ scans [see the inset of Fig.~\ref{fig:rho_TEM}(a)].
-The peaks could be allocated to the (0 0 $l$) reflections of Bi-2212, the LAO substrate, and the Al sample holder while no other phases have been detected.
+The epitaxial growth of our Bi-2212 films was checked by X-ray diffraction $\theta-2\theta$ scans (see the inset of Fig.~\ref{fig:rho_TEM}a) on a film prepared with identical deposition parameters as sample A. The peaks could be allocated to the (0 0 $l$) reflections of Bi-2212, the LaAlO$_3$ (LAO) substrate, and the Al sample holder while no other phases have been detected.
 This also demonstrates the good $c$-axis orientation of the unit cells grown on the crystalline substrate.

-Cross-sectional TEM analysis confirmed the excellent epitaxial growth and layered structure of our thin Bi-2212 films.
-The half unit cell periodicity is clearly visible in Fig.~\ref{fig:rho_TEM}(b), indicating that the 42-nm-thick Bi-2212 film consists of 13 unit cells stacked along the $c$ direction.
-This number of layers corresponds to a calculation using the crystallographic unit cell parameters and the thickness of the film as determined by AFM.
+Cross-sectional transmission electron microscopy (TEM) analysis confirmed the excellent epitaxial growth and layered structure of our thin Bi-2212 films.
+The half unit-cell periodicity is clearly visible in Fig.~\ref{fig:rho_TEM}b, indicating that this 49-nm-thick Bi-2212 film consists of 16 unit cells stacked along the $c$ direction.
+The number of layers corresponds to a calculation using the crystallographic unit cell parameters and the thickness of the film as determined by atomic force microscopy (AFM).
+The TEM image reveals some structural defects at the interface of Bi-2212 film and LAO ($a_\mathrm{LAO} = 3.82$\,\r{A}) crystal substrate.
+Red arrows mark some examples.
+For comparison, TEM images of our Bi-2212 films with 13 unit cell thickness on (LaAlO$_3$)$_{0.3}$(Sr$_2$TaAlO$_6$)$_{0.7}$ (LSAT, $a_\mathrm{LSAT} = 3.87$\,\r{A}) substrates were very similar and showed the same layered structure of Bi-2212 and very similar nanoscopic defects at the film-substrate interface.

-The resistivities $\rho_{xx}$ of the two samples are strictly linear from room temperature down to approximately 130\,K, as shown in Fig.~\ref{fig:rho_TEM}(a).
-This behavior is representative of optimally doped Bi-2212, whereas overdoped samples typically show a positive curvature and underdoped samples display a negative curvature in their $\rho_{xx}(T)$ curves \cite{KONS99a}.
+The resistivities $\rho_{xx}$ of the two samples are strictly linear from room temperature down to approximately 130\,K, as shown in Fig.~\ref{fig:rho_TEM}a.
+This behaviour is representative of optimally doped Bi-2212, whereas overdoped samples typically show a positive curvature and underdoped samples display a negative curvature in their $\rho_{xx}(T)$ curves \cite{KONS99a}.
 Below 130\,K, superconducting order parameter fluctuations introduce an additional paraconductivity contribution, causing $\rho_{xx}(T)$ to decrease as $T$ approaches $T_c$ \cite{LARK05M}.
 The critical temperature $T_{c,inf}$, defined by the inflection point where $\mathrm{d}^2 \rho_{xx}/ \mathrm{d}T^2=0$ is $T_{c,inf}= 90.0$\,K (sample A) and $T_{c,inf}= 88.0$\,K (sample B).
-A linear extrapolation of the normal-state $\rho_{xx}(T)$ behavior to $\rho_{xx}(T)=0$ yields slightly negative intercepts of about -30\,K (sample A) and -20\,K (sample B).
+A linear extrapolation of the normal-state $\rho_{xx}(T)$ behaviour to $\rho_{xx}(T)=0$ yields slightly negative intercepts of about -30\,K (sample A) and -20\,K (sample B).

 At room temperature, the resistivity $\rho_{xx}$(300\,K) closely matches that of optimally-doped Bi-2212 single crystals \cite{WATA97} and is only marginally higher than that reported for 200\,nm thick Bi-2212 films \cite{KONS99a}.
 This demonstrates that the substantial reduction in film thickness does not significantly increase the resistivity.
 Overall, these characteristics are consistent with those expected from high-quality, optimally doped copper-oxide superconductors.